m96v0102/SanliCustomToolIn3dsMax/README.md

 This is a Tool to manage some 3ds max files, including batch merge、batch rename and batch export.

-This tool could also batch remove some virus callbacks called "CRP_"
+This tool could also batch remove some virus callbacks called "CRP_" and "ADSL_"